rasor/rasor.github.io/content/2021/2021-01-17-PelicanBlogDrafts.md

 Then you will find it  on
 https://rasor.github.io/setting-pelican-blogs-in-draft-4-review-howto.html

+Notice:

-Notice: The commands `serve` and `publish` are two small scrips I created in [Using Pelican blog on Github pages]({filename}/2017/2017-09-23B-PelicanBlogOnGithubPages.md)
+* The commands `serve` and `publish` are two small scrips I created in [Using Pelican blog on Github pages]({filename}/2017/2017-09-23B-PelicanBlogOnGithubPages.md)
+* After `publish` has run it will take 1 - 2 minutes before you see it deployed to Github pages

 The End